MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/networking.md

 ## Ensure sufficient bandwidth

 Sufficient bandwidth refers to the capacity of a network to handle large volumes of data without delays or interruptions.
-For businesses adopting AI, high bandwidth ensures fast, uninterrupted data transfer between on-premises systems and Azure, supporting rapid AI model training and reducing downtime in the pipeline.
+High bandwidth ensures fast, uninterrupted data transfer between on-premises systems and Azure, supporting rapid AI model training and reducing downtime in the pipeline.
 For organizations transferring large datasets from on-premises to the cloud for AI model training, a high-bandwidth connection is essential.
 Use Azure ExpressRoute to establish a dedicated, secure, and reliable high-speed connection between your on-premises network and Azure.
 This ensures seamless data transfer, reducing bottlenecks in the model training pipeline.

 ## Minimize latency

 Minimizing latency involves reducing delays in data transfer between networked resources.
-Businesses implementing AI benefit from lower latency by achieving quicker data processing, enabling real-time insights, and improving the performance of latency-sensitive applications.
+Lower latency provides quicker data processing, enabling real-time insights, and improving the performance of latency-sensitive applications.

 - *Optimize resource placement.* To minimize latency for AI workloads, such as data preprocessing, model training, and inference, deploy Virtual Machines (VMs) within the same Azure region or availability zone.
 Co-locating resources reduces physical distance, thus improving network performance.